Getting Started

-Every URL within your sitemap will belong to a source.
+Every URL belongs to a source.
+There are two types:

 Application Sources